Simulation Control#

 Warning

-However, as soon as the size of the output .vtu file reaches 1 Gb, it is preferable to start splitting them into multiple smaller files as this may lead to corrupted files on some file systems.
+As soon as the size of the output .vtu files reaches 3 Gb, it is preferable to start splitting them into multiple smaller files as this may lead to corrupted files on some file systems.

 • output boundaries: controls if the boundaries of the domain are written to a file.
 This will write additional .vtu files made of the contour of the domain.